 Students in the Practical Chemistry course (Physical Science 1130) experience the full spectrum of inquiry investigations during the course of the semester.
 They carry out experiments ranging from confirmation of scientific principles to the process of designing their own experiments to solve problems.
 This laboratory program gives students a better picture of the Nature of Science.
 Pre and Post assessment of student attitudes about science suggests that students have a greater interest in science after taking the course.

 The Physical Science Curriculum Committee is looking forward to implementation of the new general education assessment outcomes which are in the process of being incorporated into the college.
 Implementation of the new outcomes will provide an opportunity to examine our assessment plan and curriculum as a whole and continue to strengthen physical science course offerings.
-We are interested hope to include more of the inquiry based physical science courses offered by the department as general education courses.
+We plan to include more of the inquiry based physical science courses offered by the department as general education courses.